U.S. to demand disclosures as it eases Myanmar sanctions

 This source said that some disclosures would be to the public while others would be in confidence to the U.S. government to protect proprietary business information.
 The State Department said it would announce a public comment period for the private sector to study the reporting requirements and to flag any problems.

-Human rights groups and exiled Burmese democracy activists remained skeptical that military officials and army-linked businessmen could be prevented from profiting from U.S. deals.
+Human rights groups and exiled Burmese democracy activists remained sceptical that military officials and army-linked businessmen could be prevented from profiting from U.S. deals.

 "The U.S. government has acknowledged that there are many unacceptable business partners in Burma.
 However, the government has failed in its responsibility to clarify who these actors are, or to prohibit U.S. companies from conducting business with these problematic entities," said a joint statement by the U.S. Campaign For Burma and three other advocacy groups.